ynagatomo/PilotAGlider/README.md

 This app represents a very simple starting point and has no added game elements.
 Arrange this project as you like and make it a fun game.

+<em>There is a concern about air sickness.
+Avoid long flights.</em>

 - GitHub : https://github.com/ynagatomo/PilotAGlider
 - Xcode 16.2 beta 2 , visionOS 2.1 or 2.2 beta 2+ (<em>visionOS 2.2 beta does not work with this project, due to its issue on Game Controller support.</em>)
 - Since this app uses a Game Controller to control a glider, you need to use an Apple Vision Pro and a Game Controller like a PlayStation Dualsense.